mentaldropouts/mentaldropouts/README.md

 ### Hi, I'm Taylor
 <p>
 I am a Computer Science student at the University of Kentucky. <br>
-When I am not grinding on leetcode I am drawing or working on my Portfolio-Site. <br>
+When I am not giving myself carpal tunnel by coding for too long I am drawing or watching tv with my friends <br>
 Hit me up if you need any front-end design done for a project, I love helping out anyway that I can! <br>
 I am currently on the hunt for a New-Grad position for when I graduate in May 2024. <br>
 </p>